zweimach/ghc/docs/users_guide/using.rst

                    -- Defined in Data.Type.Equality

     Using ``-fprint-explicit-kinds`` makes GHC print kind arguments in types, which are normally suppressed.
-(Additionally, without this flag, GHC's output does not distinguish between lifted and unlifted equality constraints.)
 This can be important when you are using kind polymorphism.
 For example:

     ::